We understand that at times, our customers may experience financial difficulty and require financial assistance.

 If we need any additional information from you, you’ll need to provide this within 21 calendar days of the request.
 If this information isn’t provided within this timeframe, your application will be declined because you haven’t provided the documents required for us to assess your request.

-We’ll need information about your financial position, including your income, expenses, assets, and liabilities.
-You’ll also need to provide the reason for your application and how you plan to get back on track with your repayments.
+In most cases, to assess your application we’ll need details about your financial position, including your income, expenses, and liabilities.
+You’ll also need to provide the reason for your application and confirm that you have a plan to resume your repayments once the assistance period ends.

-• a letter from your employer or accountant explaining the reduction in income or
+• Letter from your employer explaining the reduction in income OR

 • Year-to-date management accounts including your Profit and Loss